MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-3-tech-debt-mountain.md

 title: "[Rough Draft] Preventing Accidental Internet-Exposure of AWS Resources (Part 3: Tech Debt Mountain)"
 ---

-When addressing a vast, monolithic account housing a blend of private and public assets, how can you rectify the absence of preventative design principles?
+When addressing a vast, legacy monolithic account housing a blend of private and public assets, how can you rectify the absence of preventative design principles?

 ![alt text](https://i.imgur.com/t0Kx9jS.png)